SAP-samples/ui5-advanced-exercises-codejam/chapters/07-testing-recreating-setup/readme.md

 });
 ```

-> ℹ️ To fix the issue that QUnit is unknown, go into your root tsconfig.json and add `@types/qunit` to the `types` section.

 ### 6. Register the list of unit tests in the test suite

 ➡️ Add the following code to the `tests` section of the `codejam.supermarket/uimodule/test/testsuite.qunit.ts`: